prattpi/piprojects4libraries/README.md

 `git clone https://github.com/prattpi/piprojects4libraries`

-Then go into the project you want to recreate and follow that ReadMe for further instruction.
+Then go into the project folder you want to recreate and follow that ReadMe for further instruction.

 ### Digital Signage Display
 Using the Raspberry Pi to run Screenly Open Source Edition (OSE), a free digital signage software